 The folks at UO are smart af.
 They've developed each of their brands to have a similar aesthetic essence while servicing different demographics.
 There are slight variations and nuances, which reveal themselves once you start scrutinizing each of their Instagram galleries.

-It's clear that the Urban Outfitters marketing strategy (or URBN, rather) stems from having a very firm grasp on each brand's customer, and understanding full well how to speak to their target.
+It's clear that the Urban Outfitters social media marketing strategy (or URBN, rather) stems from having a very firm grasp on each brand's customer, and understanding full well how to speak to their target.
 Scrolling through either one's images on Insta is taking a journey into that segment's (dream) world, where the respective social teams have curated the most aspirational version of their audience's life through visual storytelling.

 All three businesses impart a similar feeling, yet unquestionably diverge as well.
 All in the name of reaching different consumer segments.

 Just to get us all in the mood, let's do a quick study of each brand to properly identify their core focus.

 What is Urban Outfitters aesthetic?
 Upon going through this banner's Instagram account, what is immediately apparent is that it's geared towards a younger audience.
 The images are textbook for what appeals to teens and college kids: dream dorm room decor, threads that were made popular by the Jenner sisters, and cutesie scenes that would make any nineteen year old swoon.
 An Urban Outfitters campaign reads like the youth's playground.

 If you're a free-spirited chick with a wild heart, then you likely feel called upon by Free People's Instagram content.
 Scenes of desert verdure, gypsy garb on perfect pixie hippie babes, and aspirational scenes of wellness for the soul furnish their gallery.
 It's perfectly packaged boho chic.

-The Anthropologie brands target the young professional who has reached a certain career point (read: has a bigger budget) and who enjoys the finer things in life, without having lost her craving for the cheeky.
+The Anthropologie brand guide targets the young professional who has reached a certain career point (read: has a bigger budget) and who enjoys the finer things in life, without having lost her craving for the cheeky.
 She appreciates a dash of whimsy in everything from her wardrobe to her home.